adnanebnz/FULLSTACK/README.md

 - Browsing products based on thir pice or category.
 - Adding products to the cart
-- Paying for the products using stripe.
+- Products payment using stripe.

 ## Notes
  - All the assets come from unsplash, means they free images with no copyright.